A quantum information perspective on meson melting: Introduction and motivation

+In describing the effect of melting mesons from a quantum information perspective, we are crossing several fields in physics.
+To make our work accessible for a broad audience, we aim for a self-contained presentation and organize this article as follows.

-This article is organized as follows.
-Section~\ref{sec:prelim} is devoted to relevant physical background information.
-In particular, in section~\ref{sec:prelim_pheno} we review physical concepts for a phenomenological description of meson melting in QCD that motivate our work.
-Section~\ref{sec:prelim_Ising} introduces the Ising QFT emerging in the continuum limit of the quantum Ising model as the studied theory in this article.
-In section~\ref{sec:methods} we describe the relevant concepts of entanglement properties in quantum many-body systems, which underlie TN ans\"atze and numerical algorithms for our simulations.
-In section~\ref{sec:Renyi} we then present simulation results for different scaling behaviors of the R\'enyi entropy density in thermal equilibrium states.
+Sections~\ref{sec:prelim} and \ref{sec:methods} are devoted to a short review of physical and conceptual background material relevant for our studies.
+In particular, section~\ref{sec:prelim} contains a discussion of the meson melting phenomenology in QCD, which primarily motivates our work (section~\ref{sec:prelim_pheno}).
+We then introduce in section~\ref{sec:prelim_Ising} the model we analyze, the 1+1$D$ Ising QFT, which emerges in the continuum limit of the quantum Ising model.
+In section~\ref{sec:methods} we describe relevant concepts of entanglement properties in quantum many-body systems, which underlie TN ans\"atze and numerical algorithms for our simulations.
+This section also contains a discussion of entropic quantities and quantum quenches.

+The results of our analyses are discussed in sections~\ref{sec:Renyi} and \ref{sec:quench}.
+In section~\ref{sec:Renyi} we present simulation results for different scaling behaviors of the R\'enyi entropy density in thermal equilibrium states.
 In section~\ref{sec:quench} we analyze entanglement entropies after thermal quantum quenches at different effective temperatures.
 In both cases, we consider mesonic parameter regimes of the Ising QFT and find signatures that indicate the melting of meson states at high temperatures.

-The appendices are devoted to further background information and computational details.
+We devote several appendices to further background information and computational details.
+In Appendix~\ref{app:review} insights from methods in QCD and holography are discussed, while in Appendix~\ref{app:TNS} more details on TNs are presented.
+Details on a transfer operator method and signal analysis techniques can be found in Appendices~\ref{app:transferop} and \ref{app:prony}, respectively.